 Vomiting is the body’s way of removing harmful or irritating substances from the gut.
-It is a symptom of an underlying issue, rather than a condition in itself.
+After throwing up, it is advisable to maintain hydration and try consuming small amounts of bland food.

 There are many potential causes of vomiting.
 Some are relatively benign and may clear up without the need for medical treatment.
 Others are more serious and require immediate medical attention.